chrischeks/account-management-admin/README.md

 # Project Title

-A nice project with a nice description

----
+## Admin for NodeJS & MongoDB bank accounts management REST API

 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will need Node.js and a node global package installed in your environement.

 ### Node